 We opted to go right, wanting to see the lookout early while the sun was still shining – something that isn’t guaranteed to last long during the winter in New Zealand.

-It was obvious this was once a well-walked path but it hadn’t been visited in a while.
-Maybe the recent rains put people off venturing this way, or maybe it was more of a summer past-time for the locals.
 Either way, we were the only people in the reserve, the only noises around us were those of the wind blowing through the treetops and birds singing their winter songs.
 After a few days in the bustling city of Gisborne, the quiet was almost deafening.

 The Mahia Peninsula Scenic Reserve walk is 4.5km and should take roughly 2 hours to complete, depending on how many times you stop to take photos of ferns, or the streams, or the tiny birds… you can probably guess it took us a little longer, but what’s the rush?